Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>
 </br>

-Telephone REGEX is garbbe from
+Telephone REGEX is grabbed from
 </br> https://stackoverflow.com/questions/16699007/regular-expression-to-match-standard-10-digit-phone-number

 Email REGEX is grabbed from